My Hero Academia

 My Hero Academia (僕のヒーローアカデミア, Boku no Hīrō Akademia) is a Japanese manga series written and illustrated by Kōhei Horikoshi.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from July 2014 to August 2024, with its chapters collected in 42 tankōbon volumes.
 Set in a world where superpowers (called "Quirks") have become commonplace, the story follows Izuku Midoriya, a boy who was born without a Quirk but still dreams of becoming a superhero himself.
 He is scouted by the world's greatest hero, All Might, who bestows his Quirk to Midoriya after recognizing his potential, and helps to enroll him in a prestigious high school for superheroes in training.

 The manga spawned a media franchise, leading to numerous spin-off manga, such as My Hero Academia: Smash!!, My Hero Academia: Vigilantes, and My Hero Academia: Team-Up Missions.
 The series has also been expanded into light novels, stage plays, and various types of merchandise and media, including numerous video games.
-It has been adapted into an anime television series by Bones.
-The first season aired in Japan from April to June 2016, followed by a second season from April to September 2017, a third season from April to September 2018, a fourth season from October 2019 to April 2020, a fifth season from March to September 2021, a sixth season from October 2022 to March 2023, a seventh season from May to October 2024, and an eighth and final season which premiered in October 2025.
-It has also spawned four animated films, titled My Hero Academia: Two Heroes, My Hero Academia: Heroes Rising, My Hero Academia: World Heroes' Mission, and My Hero Academia: You're Next, as well as ten original video animations (OVAs).
+It has been adapted into an anime television series produced by Bones, which aired for eight seasons from April 2016 to December 2025.
+It has also spawned four animated films, subtitled Two Heroes, Heroes Rising, World Heroes' Mission, and You're Next, as well as eleven original video animations (OVAs) and a television special that adapts a bonus chapter from the final volume of the manga.
 A live-action film by Legendary Entertainment is in development.

 My Hero Academia became a commercial success and has appeared on The New York Times best-seller list several times.
 By April 2024, the manga had over 100 million copies in circulation, including sales of spin-offs, making it one of the best-selling manga series of all time.
-Critical reception has also been positive, with reviewers praising the manga for its art, characters, storytelling, action scenes, and its pop culture references to Western superhero comics; the anime series has received additional praise for its animation, music, pacing, action sequences, and voice acting in both Japanese and English.
-The manga has won several awards, including the Sugoi Japan Award and Harvey Award for Best Manga, and is considered one of the best of the 2010s.
-The anime has also received numerous awards and is considered one of the best of the 2010s as well.
+The series received praise for its art, characters, storytelling, action scenes, and its pop culture references to Western superhero comics.
+It has won several awards, including the Sugoi Japan Award and Harvey Award for Best Manga, and is considered one of the best of the 2010s.